-iii.
+ii.
 Chronic Toxicity.
-The narrative toxicity objective (Basin Plan § 3.3.18) states, "All waters shall be maintained free of toxic substances in concentrations that are lethal to or that produce other detrimental responses in aquatic organisms...
+The narrative toxicity objective (Basin Plan section 3.3.18) states, "All waters shall be maintained free of toxic substances in concentrations that are lethal to or that produce other detrimental responses in aquatic organisms...
 There shall be no chronic toxicity in ambient waters.
 Chronic toxicity is a detrimental biological effect on growth rate, reproduction, fertilization success, larval development, population abundance, community composition, or any other relevant measure of the health of an organism, population, or community.
 Attainment of this objective will be determined by analyses of indicator organisms, species diversity, population density, growth anomalies, or toxicity tests..., or other methods selected by the Water Board."

-For this Order, this narrative objective is translated into a numeric criterion of 1.0 chronic toxicity unit (TUc).
-At 1.0 TUc, there is no observable detrimental effect when the indicator organism is exposed to 100 percent effluent; therefore, 1.0 TUc is a direct translation of the narrative objective into a number.
-Moreover, in U.S. EPA's Technical Support Document for Water Quality-based Toxics Control (EPA/505/2-90-001; see section 3.3.3, "Step 3: Decision Criteria for Permit Limit Development"), U.S. EPA recommends that 1.0 TUc be used as a criterion continuous concentration (typically a four-day average).
-It further states that reasonable potential is shown where an effluent is projected to cause an excursion above the criterion continuous concentration.
+For this Order, this narrative objective is translated into a numeric criterion of 1.0 chronic toxicity unit (TU_c).
+At 1.0 TU_c, there is no observable detrimental effect when the indicator organism is exposed to 100 percent effluent; therefore, 1.0 TU_c is a direct translation of the narrative objective into a number.
+Moreover, in U.S. EPA's Technical Support Document for Water Quality-based Toxics Control (EPA/505/2-90-001; see section 3.3.3, "Step 3: Decision Criteria for Permit Limit Development"), U.S. EPA recommends that 1.0 TU_c be used as a criterion continuous concentration (typically a four-day average).
 This document applies here as guidance because it directly addresses effluent characterization for toxicity.